cpoussot/mLF/README.md

 ## Feedbacks

-Please send any comment to [C. Poussot-Vassal](charles.poussot-vassal@onera.fr) if you report a bug or user experience issues.
+Please send any comment to C. Poussot-Vassal (charles.poussot-vassal@onera.fr) if you report a bug or user experience issues.

-## Claim
+# Disclaimer

-This deposit consitutes a research code and is not aimed to be included in any third party software without the consent of the authors.
+Once again, this deposit consitutes a research code that accompany the paper mentionned above.
+It is not aimed to be included in any third party software without the consent of the authors.
 Authors decline responsabilities in case of problem when applying the code.

+Notice also that pathological cases may appear.
+A more advanced code, to deal with practical and theoretical issues/limitations is currently under developpement by the authors.